“We’re all international dorks!” – associates at this East Coast-gone-global outfit slip seamlessly into international matters, almost instantly…

 Summer associate profile:

 The firm seeks candidates who are confident in their abilities and creative in their thinking.
 It looks for academically strong candidates of all races and nationalities who are enthusiastic about practicing law.
-The firm place a premium on openness, diversity, individuality and collegiality and look for candidates who do so as well.
+The firm places a premium on openness, diversity, individuality and collegiality and looks for candidates who do so as well.

 Summer program components: